standardhealth/fsh-mcode/README.md

 This will run the HL7 IG Publisher, which will take several minutes to complete.
 After the publisher is finished, open the file _/build/output/index.html_ to see the resulting IG.

+To get a clean build, you may delete the `./build/input/resources` and/or the `./build/output` directories.
+Do not delete the `./build` directory!

+# Further Customization of the IG

+Introduce any desired customizations into the following files:

+    * **Menus:** Edit the _/build/input/include/menu.xml_ file
+    * **List of pages and artifacts to be included in the IG:** Edit _/build/input/ImplementationGuide-fhir.us.mcode.json_ file.
+See [ImplementationGuide resource](https://www.hl7.org/fhir/implementationguide.html) for details.
+    * **Additional pages, images, other content:** Add frontmatter files to _/build/input/pagecontent_ directory, and link them to menus or other pages.
+    * **Version history:** Edit _/build/package-list.json_.